Travel

 Introduction

-Traveling – while an exciting and fun experience – can pose many frustrations for any trip-goer.
-An individual with an autism spectrum disorder or other intellectual or developmental disability can face additional challenges in this pursuit.
-Although extensive trip planning may help in certain circumstances, it is still important to address to issues to ensure everyone has an enjoyable experience.
+Traveling, while an exciting and fun experience, can pose many frustrations.
+It may be especially stressful for an individual with an autism spectrum disorder or other intellectual or developmental disability.
+Although extensive trip planning may help in certain circumstances, it is still important to address the issues to ensure everyone has an enjoyable experience.

 Mode of Transportation